BioinfoMachineLearning/MULTICOM3/README.md

 # **Important parameter values in db_option**

-- For Docker version, please change the contents in [docker/.db_option.default](docker/.db_option.default)
-- For non Docker version, please change the contetns in [bin/db_option](bin/db_option) generated by setup.py

 ```
 # AlphaFold2 parameters
 monomer_num_ensemble = 1
 monomer_num_recycle = 3
 num_monomer_predictions_per_model = 1
+monomer_model_preset = monomer

 # AlphaFold-Multimer parameters
 multimer_num_ensemble = 1
 multimer_num_recycle = 3
 num_multimer_predictions_per_model = 5
+multimer_model_preset = multimer

+# Common parameters
+alphafold_benchmark = True
+use_gpu_relax = True
+models_to_relax = ALL # ALL, BEST, NONE
+max_template_date = 2024-06-01
 ```
 Please refer to [AlphaFold2](https://github.com/deepmind/alphafold) to understand the meaning of the parameters.
 The parameter values stored in bin/db_option file are applied to all the AlphaFold2/AlphaFold-Multimer variants in the MULTICOM3 system to generate predictions.

+For Docker version installation, you can change the default parameter values in [docker/db_option](docker/db_option).

-The default bin/db_option file is created automatically by setup.py during the installation.
+For non Docker version of installation, the default bin/db_option file is created automatically by configure.py during the installation.
 The default parameter values above can be changed if needed.

 # **Before running the system for non Docker version**